CamunasLab/website/content/authors/yike/_index.md

 title: Yike Xie

 # Full Name (for SEO)
-first_name: Joan
+first_name: Yike
-last_name: Camuñas-Soler
+last_name: Xie
+order_pos: 4

 # Username (this should match the folder name)
 authors:
   - researchers

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Assistant Professor
+role: Postdoctoral Researcher

 # Organizations/Affiliations
 organizations: